A black background with purple neon-like letters which read "do what you love" in cursive letters

 A plaque that reads "One small positive thought in the morning can change your whole day".
 There's a pair of reading glasses sitting on the table in front of the sign.

-• Do I need more support?
-More time?
-A different structure?
+• Do I need more support or time?

 Resets are not failures.
 They are a form of wisdom.
 They mean you’re self-aware and committed to doing what works.